Special Project: Synopsis

 Just as Pam Halpert's maternity leave ends and Angela Lipton also returns, Dwight Schrute is assigned with the task of forming a team and traveling down to Florida for three weeks to help Sabre launch a chain of retail stores.
 He and Andy Bernard must select employees to accompany Dwight to Tallahassee.
 At first Dwight chooses Darryl Philbin, Phyllis Vance, Toby Flenderson, Angela, and Oscar Martinez, for varying reasons, but Andy refuses to let so many essential employees leave for three weeks.
 While letting Dwight have Darryl and Phyllis, Andy chooses Kelly Kapoor, Kevin Malone and Cathy Simms to join the team instead, upsetting Dwight.
 Dwight then prematurely announces the picks and deliberately riles up the employees, hoping to change the team.
 Andy decides to let people convince him why they should go before making his final decision, further stressing Dwight.

-Meanwhile, Jim Halpert receives a text from Robert California, which seems to invite him on the trip to Tallahassee.
-After unsuccessfully trying to back out via text, Jim and Pam both agree Jim should just go.
-During Jim's request session with Andy and Dwight, Jim shows the texts from California, shocking both Andy and Dwight, making it all but official that Jim will be going to Tallahassee.
+Meanwhile, Jim Halpert receives a confusing text from Robert California, which might be an invitation/request for him to join the team in Tallahassee.
+When Robert makes it clear he wants Jim there, Jim is not eager to go, but agrees for two reasons: Pam encourages him to go because it will be a good career move, and Dwight's rude statement that he can't carry Jim's (nonexistent) incompetence on the team leads Jim to bluntly tell Dwight that he's going because Robert selected him to participate.
 The final team includes Cathy, Ryan Howard, Stanley Hudson, Erin Hannon and Jim, infuriating Dwight.
 At first he tries to convince the members to change their minds using various Florida stereotypes, at one point filling the conference room with 300 mosquitoes, but after realizing they all have excellent ideas for the project, he is content with the team.